vhartikainen/protecting-workloads-workshop/docs/builder-session/verify.md

 ![Final Scan Terminal](./images/final-scan-term.svg)

+__Congratulations!
+You have completed the Builder Session and learned how to supercharge your defenses at the network and host layers!__

+---

 ## Implement WAF monitoring dashboard using Amazon CloudWatch (Optional)

 If you finish early, <a href="https://aws.amazon.com/blogs/aws/cloudwatch-dashboards-create-use-customized-metrics-views/" target="_blank">use CloudWatch Dashboards to create a monitoring system for your protection layer</a>.